skip to Main Content

 Our served agencies include:

-• National Weather Service – Weather nets are activated any time a severe weather warning is issued for Travis County.
+• National Weather Service (NWS) – Weather nets are activated any time a severe weather warning is issued for Travis County.
 Weather reports according to SkyWarn guidelines are reported through the WX net to the NWS, all area EOCs, and all Austin TV stations through a controlled chat room.

 If you are interested in supporting one or more of these served agencies, please join us on our weekly nets or monthly meetings.